Clauym/sql-challenge/README.md

 A folder called  <mark>EmployeeSQL</mark>  where you will find the sql files for the queries organized as follows:

-- Review_csvfiles.csv   with queries to check the databases are reliable.
+- Review_csvfiles.csv   with queries to check if the databases have duplicates.
 - ERD_Schema_final.csv   with the file that contains the schemata for the Database.
 - Drop_tables.csv  with the query to drop the tables in case they exist.
-- Data_analysis.csv  with the queries that deliver answers to the quetions of the challenge
+- Data_analysis.csv  with the queries that deliver answers to the questions of the challenge

 A subfolder called <mark>data</mark>  that contains the csv files necesary for the analysis.
-- Note: the folder contains a dept_emp past.csv and a dept_emp.csv files.
-The second one was used after cleaning the duplicates in the original one.

-A subfolder called <mark>Images</mark>  with the images for the creation of the ERD
+A subfolder called <mark>Images</mark>  with the images of the ERD

 A subfolder called <mark>Results</mark>  that gathers the csv files with the answers to the questions of the Data Analysis